Together

 Training

-training for any marathon it is very important to build a base.
-A good
+In training for any marathon it is very important to build a base.
+A

-benchmark to reach to be able to begin a regimented training schedule is to be
+good benchmark to reach to be able to begin a regimented training schedule

-able to run 6 miles with a relative amount of comfort.
-If you are already
+is to be able to run 6 miles with a relative amount of comfort.
+If

 www.halhigdon.com